stefanmerb/GTSRB/README.md

 See more details: https://benchmark.ini.rub.de/

 # Model
-You will find a own CNN which is used and trained from scratch with Keras and Tensorflow.
+At CNN_GTSRB you will find a own CNN which is used and trained from scratch with Keras and Tensorflow.
 I used Tensorflows ImageDataGenerator to get the highest possible accuracy.

 # Application
-At the application Notebook, there is an example how to load the best model from training and use it to estimate a label for an unknown image.
+At the application Notebook , there is an example how to load the best model from training and use it to estimate a label for an unknown image.

 # Metrics